 To be securely encased, all that is required is that the firearm be in a closed container, such as the glove box or center console of the car, a firearm cannot be placed loosely under a seat or between the seat and center console.

 As you have just learned, there is no three-step rule in Florida.
-In order to carry a firearm in a vehicle without a CWFL the following must occur:
+In order to carry a firearm in a vehicle without a CWFL if you do not qualify to carry under the new permitless carry law, the following must occur:

-1) The driver of the vehicle must be at least 18 years of age;
+1) You must be at least 18 years of age;

 2) The firearm must be either securely encased; or

 3) Not readily accessible for immediate use, as James just explained in the video.